Electron identification and hadron discrimination using Cherenkov radiation in air and SiPMs: A simple optimization of the key parameters

 \section{A simple optimization of the key parameters}

 Before using the toy MC to obtain an approximate estimate of the potential performance of such a system, a number of parameters were optimized.
 It was observed that the SiPM coverage has a significant impact, with larger covered areas able to collect more photons produced by the incident charged particle.
 No significant changes in performance were observed reducing the cell size, within the range tested.
 A comparison was therefore made between SiPMs with active areas of 3.20 $\times$ 3.12 mm$^2$, as the one used in the test beam data, and a hypothetical 6 $\times$ 6 mm$^2$, both featuring square SPADs with a pitch of 40 \textmu m.
 To determine the optimal thickness of the air layer in front of the sensor, the simulation considers particles impinging the SiPM in the center.
-The over-voltage was set to 6 V.
+The over-voltage was set to 6 V to profit of the improved PDE.

 The optimization was carried out using the plot shown in Fig.~\ref{fig:gas_thickness}, where the electron efficiency was calculated considering particles with 1.5 GeV/$c$ of momentum and by selecting only events in which three or more SPADs were fired.
 As can be seen, while below 4 cm the curves relative to the two different size SiPM overlap, at higher distances the larger-area SiPM exhibits a significantly higher efficiency and this is due to the larger surface area, which allows more Cherenkov photons to be collected.

 The figure also indicates that for the 6 $\times$ 6 mm$^2$ sensor beyond 15 cm of air no appreciable variations in the number of collected photons are observed due to the limited size of the simulated sensor.
 In the following simulations, the response of the larger SiPM will be considered using a distance of 15 cm of traversed air.
 Notice that the goal of this paper is to investigate the method to identify particles via the SiPM response and there is no attempt to optimize the detector configuration as it should be done for specific applications.